Mastering Interview Feedback to Enhance Your Recruitment Efforts

 Offering interview feedback is an impactful way to turn the interview experience around for rejected candidates.
 In fact, 70% of candidates say that receiving a clear reason for why they weren’t selected would leave them with a positive impression of the company.

-In this article, we’ll explore the benefits of providing interview feedback, how to collect feedback from your interview team, and offer practical, actionable tips to streamline your interview feedback process.
+Let’s explore the benefits of providing interview feedback, how to collect feedback from your interview team, and ways to streamline your interview feedback process.

 Why interview feedback is important

-While 63% of North American employers give limited feedback to internal candidates, only 17% give it to external and referral candidates.
-This presents an enormous missed opportunity.
+Most candidates (84%) never receive any feedback on their interviews — but this can vary by candidate source.
+For example, 63% of North American employers give limited feedback to internal candidates, while only 17% give it to external and referral candidates.
+This lack of feedback presents an enormous missed opportunity.

 Providing interview feedback to candidates can enhance your recruitment efforts in a few key ways: